 Presentations in the Groundstation Canada Theatre last for about 20 minutes each.
 There are usually four or so offered on any given day.

 Similar to the shows in the Planetarium, demonstrations in the live theatre are designed for audiences ages 6+, 8+ and 10+.
 Unlike the Planetarium where admission includes just one show, passes to the Space Centre include unlimited Groundstation Canada Theatre shows.

 Click Theatre Presentations to see current topics and what’s on the schedule.

 The Gordon MacMillan Southam Observatory is a real functioning astronomical observatory.
 It has a 50-cm Cassegrain telescope that’s powerful enough to see the planets, moons and star clusters.

-The Observatory is usually open on Saturday evenings throughout the year from 7:30 pm until 11:30 pm.
+The Observatory is usually open Wednesday and Friday evenings throughout the year from 7:00 pm until 9:30 pm.
 Admission is included with Evening Admission to the Space Centre, or by donation for people just wanting to see and use the telescope.

 Tips and Advice

-Below is some advice to help you make the most out of your visit to the Space Centre.
+Below is some advice to help you make the most of your visit to the Space Centre.